tadashibashi/tbm2gbt/readme.md

 ### Effect Compatibility Notes
 - Note cuts, which appear in Trackerboy as a long dash, are interpreted by the exporter as a note cut effect.
 Therefore, please do not write any effect in the same row as such, as it will be ignored

 - Timbre effect (`Vxx`), for our purposes is exclusive to wave CH3 (which actually sets its volume, not timbre).
-For changing timbre/waveforms in CH3, please do not use Trackerboy's `Vxx` command.
+For changing timbre/waveforms in CH3, please do not use Trackerboy's `Exx` command.
 Instead, use the wave instruments provided by the gbt template file.
 This is the same for timbral changes in 1, 2, & 4 – please use the appropriate instrument provided in the gbt template file, as `Vxx` will be ignored in channels 1, 2, & 4.

 - Auto-vibrato (`4xy`) is not supported in GBT-player.
 Due to this limitation, you'll need to use pitch up-slide (`1xx`) and pitch down-slide (`2xx`) instead to achieve this manually.